Divorce checklist: Nine things to check before starting divorce proceedings (if you don’t have children)

 8. Have you decided whether you will submit a joint or sole application?

 When you submit your divorce application, you need to decide whether you want to submit a joint or sole application.
 If you submit a sole application, your ex will still be notified and will have to respond to the divorce papers.
-If you are eligible to money off your court fees, you both need to be eligible if you are planning on submitting a joint application.
+If you're eligible for money off your court fees, you both need to be eligible if you're planning on submitting a joint application.

 Start your amicable divorce journey